charlesbrandt/public/code/version-control/git-server.md

+# Git Servers

+Many are familiar with Github.
+Gitlab is a good open-sourced alternative.
+It's also pretty easy to host your own git repositories -- all you really need is a linux server that you have ssh access too!

 ## Running a server

 It's pretty much as simple as having an SSH server running and being able to connect over that.